-This vintage necklace is made in the classic jacla style.
-Crafted of shell heishi, shell slabs, red coral, and turquoise, with a pair of coordinating turquoise jaclas, tipped in heishi accents hanging from a woven joining.
+This colorful vintage dual-strand necklace is made in the classic jacla style.
+Crafted primarily of turquoise and heishi, accented by red coral and shell, with a pair of coordinating turquoise jaclas, tipped in heishi accents hanging from a woven joining.

 Jacla is the Navajo word for “ear string”; although the style is attributed to the Rio Grande Pueblo Indians, they were commonly traded among tribes and have been seen in vintage photos being worn by both men and women of many southwestern tribes.
 In the original style, the bottom loops of a jacla were a pair of “earrings” that are tied to the necklace; before ears were pierced and earrings were worn in the lobes, they were fashioned into long loops that were worn over the entire ear.

 dimensions: 36" total

 weight: 269 grams

 returns on jewelry are subject to store credit only.

 Recently viewed products